BonsaiDen/JavaScript-Garden/doc/forinloop.md

 ## The For In Loop

-Just like the `in` operator, the `for in` loop does also traverse the prototype chain when iterating over the properties of an `Object`.
+Just like the `in` operator, the `for in` loop also traverses the prototype chain when iterating over the properties of an object.

 > **Note:** The `for in` loop it will **not** iterate over any properties that
 > have their `enumerable` attribute set to `false`, for example the `length`
-> property of an `Array`.
+> property of an array.

-Since you cannot change the behavior of the `for in` loop itself, you have to filter out the unwanted properties in the loop body by using [`hasOwnProperty`](#hasownproperty).
-It should also be noted that due to its nature of traversing the complete prototype chain, the `for in` loop can get incredible slow for complex inheritance structures.
+Since it's not possible to change the behavior of the `for in` loop itself, one has to filter out the unwanted properties inside the loop body itself by using the [hasOwnProperty](#hasownproperty) method of the object.
+It should also be noted that due to its nature of traversing the complete prototype chain, the `for in` loop gets slower for each layer of inheritance.

+    // poisoning Object.prototype
-    Object.prototype.bar = 1; // poisoning the Object.prototype
+    Object.prototype.bar = 1;

     var foo = {moo: 2};
     for(var i in foo) {
         console.log(i);